Modelling the spectra of the kilonova AT2017gfo -- II: Beyond the photospheric epochs: Analysing the presence of strontium at late times

 Suitable values for $f$ in KN ejecta are unknown, and so we assume two different scenarios -- uniform density material ($f = 1$), and highly clumped material ($f = 10^{-2}$).
 We stress that when we refer to clumped material, we are not referring to large distinct clumps of ejecta with different compositions.
 Instead, we are referring to small ejecta clumps, which do not impact the column density along our line of sight, known as \textit{microclumping}.
 These clumps however do lead to regions of over- and under-dense ejecta compared to a homogeneous distribution, which impact the relative importance of collisional to radiative processes.
 Microclumping has been invoked to explain observations of stellar winds \citep[see e.g.][]{Hamann1998, Hillier1999, Puls2006}, and it has also been invoked empirically in the context of supernova ejecta \citep[see e.g.][]{Dessart2018, Wilk2020}.
 We therefore argue that it is reasonable to consider the potential impact of microclumping in the kilonova scenario,\footnote{The exact mechanisms that may lead to microclumped ejecta material in kilonovae are not yet understood.} and thus include the filling factor as a parameter in our modelling.\footnote{We highlight the strong velocity dependence in Equation~\ref{eqn:General electron density} ($n_e \propto v^{-3}$), which could lead to deviations in electron density from different velocity structures to be significant; a detailed investigation of this point lies outside the scope of the current project.} Finally, by considering the epochs of the late-time spectra, we can compute the electron densities at each epoch, and these are shown in Table~\ref{tab:electron densities}.

-The three $T$ values (2500, 3500 and 4500\,K) and two sets of $n_e$ estimates (Table~\ref{tab:electron densities}) were used to determine $q_{\textsc{lu}}$ and $q_{\textsc{ul}}$ values for the lowest five levels of \SrII.
-With quantitative estimates for level populations calculated for \SrII, we can then calculate the number of escaping photons, and the luminosities that we would expect for the emission lines ($L_{\rm em}$).
+The thermally averaged collision strengths ($\Upsilon$), combined with the three $T$ values (2500, 3500 and 4500\,K) enable us to determine $q_{\textsc{lu}}$ and $q_{\textsc{ul}}$ values \citep{Burgess1992}.
+With these, the two sets of $n_e$ estimates (Table~\ref{tab:electron densities}), and the Einstein \Aval\ for all relevant transitions, we determine the level populations for the lowest five levels of \SrII\ \citep[as in, e.g.][]{Chianti-OG}.
+With quantitative estimates for level populations computed, we can then calculate the number of escaping photons, and the luminosities that we would expect for the emission lines ($L_{\rm em}$).

 We need to account for the possibility of these emitted photons being scattered or re-absorbed by another \SrII\ ion before escaping.
 Therefore, we calculate the escape probability of the emitted photons, $\beta_{\rm esc}$, using: